Policy-Embedded Graph Expansion: Networked HIV Testing with Diffusion-Driven Network Samples: Evaluation

 \subsection{Dataset}

-We build our experiments on a publicly available real-world HIV sexual contact network dataset with anonymized entries provided by the Inter-university Consortium for Political and Social Research (ICPSR) \cite{ICPSR}.
-This dataset contains 778 nodes comprising 188 connected components of various sizes.
-This small size is important for our setting since we expect similar data constraints as we deploy in South Africa (see Section \ref{intro:collaboration}).
-Figure \ref{fig:dataset} shows an overview of the HIV sexual contact network provided by ICPSR \cite{ICPSR}.
-Notably, only about 11.3\% of individuals in the network have HIV.
+We build our experiments on a publicly available real-world HIV sexual contact network dataset with anonymized entries provided by the Inter-university Consortium for Political and Social Research (ICPSR) \cite{ICPSR} \footnote{Our codebase is publicly available at \url{https://github.com/akanga-harvard/policy-embedded-graph-expansion}.
+The ICPSR dataset is publicly available after completing the user agreement in the ICPSR portal \cite{ICPSR}.}.
+This dataset contains 778 nodes comprising 188 connected components and has an 11.3\% HIV prevalence rate.
+This small size is important for our setting since we expect similar data constraints as we deploy (see Section \ref{intro:collaboration}).
+Figure \ref{fig:dataset} shows an overview of the HIV sexual contact network.

-Each node is associated with a 72-dimensional vector of binary covariates that are one-hot encoded from 17 categorical covariates related to gender, sexual orientation, occupation, etc. Additionally, as a preprocessing step, we project each connected component in the graph to a tree, forming a forest.
-The goal of this projection is to mirror the real-world data collection process from our HIV prevention efforts in South Africa (see Section \ref{intro:collaboration}).
+Each node is associated with a 72-dimensional vector of binary covariates that are one-hot encoded from 17 categorical covariates related to gender, sexual orientation, occupation, etc. Additionally, to mirror the real-world data-collection process from our HIV prevention efforts in South Africa (see Section \ref{intro:collaboration}), we project each connected component in the test graph to a tree, forming a forest.
 In practice, edges are recorded as people refer their contacts to testing clinics and services.
 However, people are unlikely to (or may not be allowed to) accept a second referral to the same service, especially when referrals are limited.
-As such, the forest structure arises naturally and noise is introduced in the form of randomly unrecorded edges, in addition to any noise from the original collection of the dataset.
+As such, the forest structure arises naturally and noise is introduced in the form of randomly unrecorded edges.
+These forest structures have been observed in other studies on peer-to-peer network recruitment as well (e.g., \cite{stein2018stochastic}).
+Furthermore, prior research has observed that actual STI transmission networks are often sparse and tree-like, and that the Gittins index-based policy remains robust to non-tree graphs \cite{choo2025adaptive}.